jWolo/satisfactory-planner-save/README.md

 # Satisfactory Planner Save Tool
 CLI tool for managing save files for the [Satisfactory Planner](https://satisfactory-planner.vercel.app/).

 First, I have no affiliation with the creator of https://satisfactory-planner.vercel.app/.
 I just made this tool for me.
 I really like laying out my big factories with this tool, but I got tired of not being able to save or load my layouts.
 Deleting all of the nodes became tedious.
 This is a hacky solution and is not ideal, but it works.
-I'm using selenium to modify browser localStorage since that is where this data is stored locally.
+I'm using selenium to modify browser localStorage.
 The tool currently only works in Chrome.
 If there is interest, I can add Firefox support Let me know what you think.

 ## Prerequisites